1031-Systems/1031_Delivery/README.md

 Hauntimator is the visual user interface for creating and editing the control channels.
 It displays a stack of channels, typically with audio at the top, in which all channels display the same time range.
-During audio playback, a red bar moves across all channels so that the user may visually align behaviors between channels and the audio track.
+During audio playback, a green bar moves across all channels so that the user may visually align behaviors between channels and the audio track.